nikitavoloboev/data/docs/machine-learning/chatgpt.md

 # [ChatGPT](https://chat.openai.com/chat)

+[Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) is great overview of how it works.

 I use [ChatGPT Telegram Bot](https://github.com/m1guelpf/chatgpt-telegram) to interface with ChatGPT so I have access to it from both mac and iOS.

 [NanoGPT](https://github.com/karpathy/nanoGPT) with [Lightning GPT](https://github.com/Lightning-AI/lightning-GPT) is interesting.
 Curious if I can train it with [this method](https://github.com/JonasGeiping/cramming).